marcinzh/skutek/README.md

 // we get:
 eff2: ... // same as in previous example
 ```
+The `fx` method is defined for both *Effect* and *Handler*.

 The chain of `fx` method calls is a Builder Pattern.
-It has to be used to enumerate **at least** every *Effects* that will remain unhandled, before closing the chain with `handle/handleWith` call.
+It has to be used to enumerate **at least** every *Effect* that is supposed to remain unhandled, before terminating the chain with `handle/handleWith` call.
 Otherwise it won't typecheck.

-The `fx` method is defined for both *Effect* and *Handler*.
+Also, the type passed to `fx` has to be single `Effect`.
+Passing an *Effect Stack* of length other than `1`, won't work.

 # Traversing